Cerumen (Earwax) Management & Interprofessional Collaboration

 A comprehensive audiologic evaluation assesses hearing sensitivity and the function of the outer, middle, and inner ear.
 It provides important diagnostic information and establishes a baseline for monitoring future changes.
-Baseline testing can be particularly helpful before chemotherapy, initiation of potentially ototoxic medications, or after trauma or significant noise exposure, allowing clinicians to identify treatment- or injury-related changes over time.
-Many individuals may not perceive a decline in hearing but report difficulty understanding speech, especially in noisy environments or group conversations.
+Baseline testing can be particularly helpful before chemotherapy, initiation of potentially ototoxic medications, or after trauma, accidents, or significant noise exposure, allowing clinicians to identify treatment or injury related changes over time.
+Many individuals may not perceive a decline in hearing, but report difficulty understanding speech, especially in noisy environments or group conversations.
 A comprehensive audiologic evaluation can help identify these concerns early and guide appropriate management.

 Patients are commonly referred for audiologic evaluation due to: